 Unsure?
 You can generally install both on the same system.
 Keep your provider's client for simple tasks, maybe save OpenVPN for troubleshooting or anything more complicated – it's your call.

-It won't take long to get started, either.
+It won't take long to get started.
 Most users should have OpenVPN up and running within 30 minutes, and it'll often take less time than this.

 - It’s also worth bearing in mind the good reasons why a VPN isn't enough